 If a Cluster B person or narcissistic thinker does another person a favor, it’s always with the intent to get something back from them in kind or trade later.

 They don’t claim to love a deity for the sake of appreciation; instead, they think they can outsmart God and take over (essentially striving to usurp its job title while in human form) while demanding to be rewarded with an exclusive VIP membership to the afterlife’s most anti-social heaven club.

-Not only does a Religious Abuser use their religion to self-inflate their own ego at the direct and indirect psychological or social expense of others, they enjoy using spiritually fear mongering psychological abuse tactics on targets.
+Not only does a Religious Abuser use their religion to self-inflate their own ego at the direct and indirect psychological or social expense of others, but they also enjoy using spiritually fear-mongering psychological abuse tactics on targets.

 If you want to know more about religious abuse, read up on mind control tactics then correlate the words shared in any religious ceremony or sermon coupled with doing a forensic psychology analysis of the church’s or religious group’s leading rulers, board members, and most active followers.

 Visit silentunity.org to see an example of a faith-based, religious organization that seeks to include rather than to exclude others.
 Then, take a peek at the social handiwork of groups like Westboro Baptist Church to note the difference between social styles.

 Here’s a hint…

 One of the groups is led and run by Empaths and tends to draw in neurotypical people.